reinterpretcat/vrp/README.md

 # Usage

-You can use vrp solver either from command line or from code:
+You can use vrp solver either from command line or from code, or via the http-api:

 ## Use from command line